adetaylor/rfcs/text/0000-arbitrary-self-types-v2.md

 It's been assumed that this will eventually be generalized to support any smart pointer, such as an `CustomPtr<Self>`.
 Since late 2017, it has been available on nightly under the `arbitrary_self_types` feature for types that implement `Deref<Target=Self>` and for raw pointers.

+This RFC proposes some changes to the existing nightly feature based on the experience gained, with a view towards stabilizing the feature in the relatively near future.

+## Motivation for the arbitrary self types feature overall

 One use-case is cross-language interop (JavaScript, Python, C++), where other languages' references can’t guarantee the aliasing and exclusivity semantics required of a Rust reference.
 For example, the C++ `this` pointer can't be practically or safely represented as a Rust reference because C++ may retain other pointers to the data and it might mutate at any time.
 Yet, calling C++ methods intrinsically requires a `this` reference.

 Another case is when the existence of a reference is, itself, semantically important — for example, reference counting, or if relayout of a UI should occur each time a mutable reference ceases to exist.
 In these cases it's not OK to allow a regular Rust reference to exist, and yet sometimes we still want to be able to call methods on a reference-like thing.